Cathey Floyd, MA, LCMHC, LCAS-A

 This quote from Melody Beattie conveys the essence of our counseling relationship.
 My goal is to create a safe and positive environment allowing you an opportunity to explore and grow in self-awareness as you learn more about how to identify new strategies and cope with your circumstances in healthy ways.
 I believe in the power of individuals to change as they work toward common goals with their therapist, drawing upon person-centered and cognitive behavioral approaches.

-I love working with individual, couples and family counseling who have experienced loss of loved ones, substance use disorders, life transitions such as divorce and career changes, aging, stress, anxiety, and depression.
-I also offer grief counseling for children ages 5-12.
+I love working with individuals, couples and families who have experienced loss of loved ones, substance use disorders, life transitions such as divorce and career changes, aging, stress, anxiety, and depression.

 It takes a great deal of courage to make the decision to pursue counseling.
 While life changes may seem overwhelming when faced alone, they can become more manageable when you collaborate with a counselor.
 When I first reached out to a counselor myself, I admit that I was scared and uncomfortable, but after engaging in the process, my life slowly began to change.
 I look forward to the opportunity to work with you to explore how your life can slowly begin to change too.